TheGrimSilence/strategos/README.md

 new Strategos(process.argv.slice(2), [new CommandEcho(), new CommandAdd()]);
 ```

-It's as simple as that
+It's as simple as that.